revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-25.How will you explain the function `re.match` do to your junior developer?
+25. How will you explain the function `re.match` to your junior developer?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- `re.match()` function of `re` in Python will search the regular expression pattern and return the first occurrence.
+- `re` in `re.match()` function in Python will search the regular expression pattern and return the first occurrence.

   </details>

   ---

 26.Can we use the `+` operator to add elements to a set?
-If not, then how to add elements into a set?
+If not, then how to add elements to a set?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- No,We can't use the `+` operator to add elements.
+- No, we can't use the `+` operator to add elements.
 - We can use `set.add()` function to add elements.

 ```python